Freestanding Screened Shelters

 The roof structure is simply welded on top of the screened-in box with some extra angle-irons as support.

-This is a light-weight structure that would not be able to withstand the strong storms of the area, if it was not shielded by the trees and the small hill behind it.
+This is a lightweight structure that would not be able to withstand the strong storms of the area, if it was not shielded by the trees and the small hill behind it.
 The relatively large roof would act as a large sail if the winds could get to it.
-The light structure would not be strong enough to hold it, and the very light foundation would simply be lifted up by the winds.
-For a more exposed location, it would need a solid concrete foundation and larger corner posts.
-Possibly also some bracing.
+The light structure would not be strong enough to hold it, and the light foundation would simply be lifted up by the winds.
+For a more exposed location, it would need a solid concrete foundation, larger corner posts and possibly some bracing.

 The structure is also too light to handle a significant snow load, which is not an issue in Texas.